Spatiotemporal bursting in simulated cultures of cortical neurons: Modeling and Simulation

 \subsection{Development and Network Models}

 The cortical culture model is composed of a $100 \times 100$ array of neurons, arranged in a rectangular grid as a $10 \times 10$ pattern of inhibitory, excitatory, and endogenously active cells that is tiled 10 times horizontally and vertically to form the whole network \citep{kawasaki_simple_2014}.
+This regular tiling pattern, consistent with our principle of model simplicity, avoids chance clustering that might bias network activity; the random alteration of endogenously active neurons' firing thresholds introduces variability across the network.
 Existence and strength, $W$, of connections between any two neurons is governed by a neurite outgrowth model in which each neuron's set of neurites is modeled as filling a circle centered on that neuron with uniform density.
-The radius of each neuron's circle of connectivity varies according to \citep{van_ooyen_implications_1995,van_ooyen_complex_1996}:
+The radius of each neuron's circle of connectivity varies according to a phenomenological rule developed to reflect regulation by intracellular calcium concentration \citep{van_ooyen_implications_1995,van_ooyen_complex_1996}:

 Here, $R_i$ is the radius of neuron $i$'s circle of connectivity, $F_i$ is neuron $i$'s recent average firing rate (normalized within the range $[0, 1]$), $\rho$ is a rate constant, $\epsilon$ is the outgrowth null point, and $\beta$ controls the sensitivity of outgrowth to $F_i$.